meilisearch/documentation/learn/cookbooks/update_cloud.md

 If you are updating to v0.28 or above, keys imported from the old version will have their `key` and `uid` fields regenerated
 :::

-If your `pkgVersion` is 0.21 or higher, you can go straight to [step 3](#step-3-create-the-dump).
+If your `pkgVersion` is 0.21 or higher, you can jump to [step 3](#step-3-create-the-dump).
 If not, please proceed to the next step.

 ## Step 2: Set all fields as displayed attributes